Technical Calculator

 Example:

-Suppose we want to test if there is a difference in average test scores between two schools.
-We take a sample of 30 students from school A with an average score of 85 and a standard deviation of 5, and a sample of 35 students from school B with an average score of 82 and a standard deviation of 6.
+suppose we want to test if there may be a difference in average test rankings among two faculties.
+We take a sample of 30 college students from college A with a median rating of 85 and a standard deviation of 5, and a pattern of 35 college students from college B with a median score of eighty two and a wellknown deviation of 6

 t = 85 - 82 √5 2 / 30 + 6 2 / 35